mjschwenne/mjschwenne.github.io/content/recipes/black-been-pie/index.md

 1. Spray both sides of tortillas with pam and fry until golden brown in a skillet on each side.
 Then set aside.
+2. Preheat oven to 375 degrees.
-2. Add a drizzle of oil to a pan over medium heat.
+3. Add a drizzle of oil to a pan over medium heat.
-3. Add diced onion, diced jalapeño and minced garlic.
+4. Add diced onion, diced jalapeño and minced garlic.
 Cook for 8 minutes.
-4. Add cumin, salt and pepper.
+5. Add cumin, salt and pepper.
 Cook for 30 seconds.
-5. Add drained and rinsed black beans and chicken stock.
+6. Add drained and rinsed black beans and chicken stock.
-6. Bring to a boil and cook until most of the liquid has evaporated, about 11 minutes.
+7. Bring to a boil and cook until most of the liquid has evaporated, about 11 minutes.
-7. Add frozen corn and stir.
+8. Add frozen corn and stir.
-8. Layer filling between tortillas and shredded cheddar, then top with scallions.
+9. Layer filling between tortillas and shredded cheddar, then top with scallions.
-9. Back for 25 minutes until melted.
+10. Back for 25 minutes until melted.